 - A red rear reflector and amber pedal reflectors are a legal requirement, but these are usually pre-fitted to your bike by the manufacturer.

 - To increase your visibility in the dark and in heavy traffic, you can add a white reflector on the front and spoke reflectors on the wheels.

-- Being highly visible to other road users is the best way to stay safe, so check out our essential advice on reflective clothing.
+- Being highly visible to other road users is the best way to stay safe, so consider wearing some reflective clothing.